 Everyone had fun creating their own grilled cheese masterpiece.
 They thought the curried zucchini soup was great too.
 Enjoy!

-If you’ve made this zucchini soup, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this low fat Zucchini Curry Soup, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Curried Zucchini Soup Recipe